-2. Unsatisfactory performance in practica courses or internship

-Upon the recommendation of the student's clinical supervisor at practicum or internship site and/or in conjunction with input from the SP Training Director and, after a performance review by the program faculty, a student who has failed to meet the Program's expectations for the quantity or quality of clinical work or supervision during any of the student's practica or pre-doctoral internship, will be recommended to the TLS Department Chair for review for probation or dismissal as outlined in the Student Review and Retention Plan.

-3. Academic misconduct or dishonesty Academic misconduct or dishonesty by a student includes, but is not limited to, disruption of classes, giving or receiving of unauthorized aid on examinations, or in the preparation of notebooks, themes, reports, or other assignments, or, knowingly misrepresenting the source of any academic work, falsification of research results, plagiarism, violation of regulation or ethical codes for the treatment of human participants, or otherwise acting dishonestly in research.
+- Students are required to maintain a 3.0 GPA in both their overall graduate work and their degree program.
+Students are placed on probation when their cumulative graduate GPA falls below 3.0.
+Students receive a letter informing them of their probationary status.
+Students are expected to maintain a 3.0 GPA and have one quarter to meet this requirement if it is not maintained.
+Students on academic probation have one quarter to raise their GPA to at least 3.0 to return to good standing.
+A student failing to meet this requirement will not be permitted to re-enroll unless recommended by the department and approved by the MCE Associate Dean.
+As a matter of departmental policy, no Incomplete grades may accrue during a probationary quarter, and any Incomplete grades assigned prior to the probationary period must be completed by the end of the probationary quarter or the student remediation plan. - 2.
+Unsatisfactory performance in practica courses or internship - Upon the recommendation of the student's clinical supervisor at practicum or internship site and/or in conjunction with input from the SP Training Director and, after a performance review by the program faculty, a student who has failed to meet the Program's expectations for the quantity or quality of clinical work or supervision during any of the student's practica or pre-doctoral internship, will be recommended to the TLS Department Chair for review for probation or dismissal as outlined in the Student Review and Retention Plan. - 3.
+Academic misconduct or dishonesty Academic misconduct or dishonesty by a student includes, but is not limited to, disruption of classes, giving or receiving of unauthorized aid on examinations, or in the preparation of notebooks, themes, reports, or other assignments, or, knowingly misrepresenting the source of any academic work, falsification of research results, plagiarism, violation of regulation or ethical codes for the treatment of human participants, or otherwise acting dishonestly in research.
 Plagiarism, or using other people's ideas or data without giving them credit is unethical according to the APA (2002, 2010) Code of Ethics.
 It is similarly unacceptable to "borrow" another student, author, or publisher's work without giving him or her credit.
 Using papers written by others, or parts of papers, materials, and handing it in as your own work is clearly unethical.
 Students should not copy something written or published by others.
 An instructor may, with due notice to the student, treat as unsatisfactory any student work that is a product of academic misconduct or dishonesty.
 The instructor will also complete a student misconduct report and inform the Chair of the TLS Department.
 If suitable solutions are not reached, the student may be dismissed from the program.
+More information on the academic misconduct policy can be found on the Student Rights and Responsibilities of the DU website.

-4. Failure to comply with established University or Program timetables and requirements.
+- 4. Failure to comply with established University or Program timetables and requirements.
+DU Office of Graduate Studies policy allows candidates who hold only a bachelor's degree on entering the doctoral program to meet all degree requirements no later than eight years after doctoral studies begin and seven years for candidates who hold a master's degree on entering the doctoral program.
 Failure to complete the degree within the established time limits will result in termination, unless the student's petition for a time extension is approved by the Office of Graduate Studies Academic Exceptions Committee.
-Petition procedures and instructions are detailed in the Graduate Studies Bulletin: http://bulletin.du.edu/graduate/.

-5. Course Completion
+Petition procedures and instructions are detailed in the Graduate Studies Bulletin. - 5.
+Course Completion